MorenoBragaglio/homework1/README.md

 # homework1

-# Corso Cyberfisico univr
+# Cyberfisic course
-- Autore: Moreno Bragaglio
+- Author: Moreno Bragaglio
-- Data: 15/04/2018
+- Date: 15/04/2018

-# Esecuzione
+# Execution
-L'esecuzione del programma avviene attraverso l'uso di un launch file situato in "launch/homework1.launch".
-Per eseguirlo basta lanciare il comando "roslaunch <nome_package> homework1.launch" da terminale.
-Tale launcher si preoccupa di avviare tutti i nodi necessari.
+The execution of the program takes place through the use of a launch file located in "launch/homework1.launch".
+To run it, just run the command "roslaunch <package_name> homework1.launch" from the terminal.
+This launcher takes care of tackling all the necessary nodes.

-# Progettazione
+# Planning
-Sono stati implementati tre nodi server1, server2, client.
-I nodi server1 e server2 comunicano con il nodo client il quale a sua volta visualizza a video il risultato del programma.
+Three nodes (server1, server2, client) have been implemented.
+The server1 and server2 nodes communicate with the client node which in turn displays the result of the program.

 # server1.cpp
-Nodo che pubblica un messaggio (campi: nome, età, corso di studi) alla frequenza di 1Hz sul topic "server1Topic".
-Tale messaggio è situato al path "msg/messaggio.msg".
+Node that publishes a message (fields: name, age, course of studies) at the frequency of 1Hz on the topic "server1Topic".
+This message is located at the "msg/messaggio.msg" path.

 # server2.cpp
-Nodo che pubblica (alla frequenza di 1Hz) sul topic "server2Topic" un messaggio composto da una carattere.
-Tale carattere, digitato da tastiera dall'utente, ha possibilità di essere:
+Node that publishes (at the frequency of 1Hz) on the topic "server2Topic" a message composed of a character.
+This character, typed by user, can be:
 	a - Print all message
 	c - Print course of study
 	e - Print age